thegajan/werk/README.md

 # werk
 A Time Productivity App.
-# Not complete CUZ *Gajan IS TO BUSY LYNCHING AFRICAN AMERICANS
+# Not complete CUZ SAMEER IS TO BUSY FUCKING HIMSELF